Access (EP)

 Access is the first extended play by South Korean girl group Acid Angel from Asia, a sub-unit of TripleS consisting of members Jeong Hye-rin, Kim Yoo-yeon, Kim Na-kyoung, and Gong Yu-bin.
 It was released on October 28, 2022, by Modhaus and distributed by Kakao Entertainment.
 The album contains five tracks, including the title track "Generation".

 Promotion and release

-On September 16, it was announced that tripleS would begin preparing for sub-unit debut activities with each unit having 4 members.
+On September 16, it was announced that tripleS would begin preparing for sub-unit debut activities with each unit having 4 members, which lineup was voted by fans.
 The two sub-units were named Acid Angel From Asia and +(KR)ystal Eyes, with Acid Angel From Asia having their debut activities first in October.
-The lineup was voted by fans and Acid Angel From Asia made their official debut with the first extended play Access on October 28, 2022.
+On October 28, 2022, Acid Angel From Asia made an official debut with their first extended play Access, alongside its lead single "Generation".